Great to have you back, Rush Lindbaugh and the Excellence in Broadcasting Network.

 Come on, Rush.

-To start describing certain people as communists was ineffective because nobody wanted to believe it.
+It kind of reminds me of back in the 80s even, to start describing certain people as communists was ineffective because nobody wanted to believe it.

-But if there were domestic people that were sympathetic to it, it it was not a persuasive way.
+But if there were domestic people that were sympathetic to it, it was not a persuasive way.

-Incrementally, little by little, we're trading freedom for other things.
+We are trading freedom for other things.

-You know, tyranny is the natural state for most of the people who have lived on this planet.
+Tyranny is the natural state for most of the people who have lived on this planet.

-Tyranny and totalitarianism, authoritarianism, that's been that's what's exceptional about America.
+Tyranny and totalitarianism, authoritarianism, that's been, that's what's exceptional about America.

-And our leaders were subservient to us.
+We were free and our leaders were subservient to us.

 That had not been done before.